GeneralElectric/grunt-dep-serve/README.md

 Paths to dependencies should _assume dependency projects are siblings_ (assume the 'downstream' case) and thus have relative paths starting with `../` to pop up into the bower directory and find the sibling dependencies.
-When running from the repo itself these paths will 404 since dependencies in that case are not siblings.  `grunt depserve` starts an instance of [http-server](https://github.com/nodeapps/http-server) with the `--proxy` option set to retry potential 404s using the dependencies directory (e.g. bower_components) as a root so the paths resolve correctly.
+When running from the repo itself these paths will 404 since dependencies in that case are not siblings.  `grunt depserve` starts an instance of [http-server](https://github.com/nodeapps/http-server) with the `--proxy` option set to retry potential 404s using the dependencies directory (e.g. /bower_components) as a root so the paths resolve correctly.
 You can do something similar with most http servers.

 ###Usage